|

 Singapore Chinese Girls School

-- Dr Susan Lim, renowned surgeon
+- Dr Susan Lim, renowned surgeon to Brunei's Royal Family and famous for overcharging the royal family

-- Euleen Goh, Chairman of IE Singapore
+- Euleen Goh, former Chairman of IE Singapore and Board Director of Singapore Airlines

 Methodist Girls’ School